jackson-mejia/academic-kickstart/content/authors/admin/_index.md

   #url:

 # Short bio (displayed in user profile at end of posts)
-# bio: I am currently a consulting analyst at Accenture and a research assistant to Professors Anmol Bhandari and Ellen McGrattan at the Heller-Hurwicz Economics Institute at the University of Minnesota.
-My research interests include macroeconomics and corporate taxation.
-I will be starting a PhD in economics at MIT in Fall 2021.
+bio: I am a PhD student in economics at MIT and a Visiting Fellow at the Foundation for Research on Equal Opportunity.
+My research interests are in macroeconomics and public finance.

-interests:
+# interests:
-- Macroeconomics
+# - Macroeconomics
-- Corporate Taxation
+# - Corporate Taxation

 education:
   courses:
   - course: PhD in Economics
     institution: MIT
-    year: 2027 (expected)
+    year: 2021-Present
   - course: BS in Economics
     institution: University of Minnesota
-    year: 2020
+    year: 2018-2020
 #  - course: MEng in Artificial Intelligence
  #   institution: Massachusetts Institute of Technology
  #   year: 2009